-Sky Bet moved them into 7/4 on Saturday, a price which makes them joint favourites alongside Manchester City, as their title rivals continued to stumble.
+Sky Bet moved them into 7/4 on Saturday, a price which makes them the firm's joint favourites alongside Manchester City, as their title rivals continued to stumble.

 Arsenal entertain Everton on Sunday when victory would take them seven points clear at the top.

-Chelsea are 9/2 after losing late on at the Britannia Stadium, while Liverpool, who sit second after thrashing West Ham 4-1, are 8/1 shots.
+The Blues are 9/2 with Sky Bet after losing late on at the Britannia Stadium, while Liverpool, who sit second after thrashing West Ham 4-1, are 9/1 shots.

 Newcastle's win, achieved thanks to Yohan Cabaye's second-half goal, was their first at Old Trafford since 1972.